 I am on the editorial board of the Journal of Statistical Software.
 Previously I have served on the editorial board of The R Journal, where I was Editor-in-chief in 2011.
-I regularly serve on the program committee for the useR! conference, was Program Chair and a local organiser of useR!
-2011, and am Co-Chair of the Program Committee for 2017.
-I am a member-at-large on the board of the R Foundation.
-I chair the core team of the R Foundation Forwards taskforce for women and under-represented groups.
+I regularly serve on the program committee for the useR! conference and have been Program Chair in 2011, 2017 and 2019.
+I am a member-at-large on the board of the R Foundation and I chair the R Foundation Forwards taskforce for women and under-represented groups.

 When I started out as a freelancer, I had a part-time position as a Senior Research Fellow at the University of Warwick, UK.
 In this role, I worked with Professor David Firth on applications of generalized nonlinear models.